darinpope/cloudbees-core-eks/README.md

   * review the `(plan)` items from the output before continuing to the next step to make sure it will delete the correct node groups
 * `eksctl delete nodegroup -f config-a07557.yml --only-missing --approve`
   * this is where the existing node groups will be cordoned, drained, and terminated.
-  * this is the time where you will experience brief outages as the Operations Center and Master pods are restarted on the new worker nodes
+  * this is the time where you will experience brief outages as the Operations Center and Controller pods are restarted on the new worker nodes
   * wait about 5 minutes before moving to the next step
 * `eksctl get nodegroups --cluster my-cool-cluster`
   * there should only be 3 node groups remaining, all with the expected AMI id